How to Paint a Brick Wall

 Overview

 Hi, my name is Jennifer Maune with the lifestyle website JenniferMaune.com.
-Our brick sunroom was once a dark, dreary place and we recently transformed it to a bright, cozy room our family can enjoy.
+Our sunroom was once a dark, dreary place and we recently transformed it into a bright, cozy room our family can enjoy by painting the brick.
 I’m excited to share the process with you!

 Prepare walls